Glossary

 Discover how XML powers AI and ML with data annotation, configuration, and exchange.
 Learn its structure, uses, and real-world applications!

-Relevance in AI and ML
+XML in AI and Machine Learning

 Real-World Applications of XML in AI/ML

 2. Medical Imaging Metadata (DICOM): The DICOM (Digital Imaging and Communications in Medicine) standard is ubiquitous in healthcare for storing and transmitting medical images.
 While DICOM itself is a binary format, XML is commonly used to represent the extensive metadata associated with these images, such as patient information, acquisition parameters, and diagnostic findings.
-This structured metadata is vital for tasks in medical image analysis, enabling researchers and clinicians to filter datasets, train diagnostic AI models (AI in Radiology), and ensure traceability in AI healthcare applications.
+This structured metadata is vital for tasks in medical image analysis, enabling researchers and clinicians to filter datasets, train diagnostic AI models, and ensure traceability in AI healthcare applications.